kaosf/bitbucket-cli-sub-commands/README.md

 Add `browse`, `download-archive`, `fork`, `group-privilege` and `services` sub commands to `bb` command.

+Not a sub command, single command such as `bb-browse` can be also used.

 ## Prerequisites

 * Python 2.x and pip (for BitBucket CLI)